 Telltale Signs of Fraud

-As SmartCheck Month and World Investor Week (WIW) get underway, we're sharing tips, ideas, and questions to empower investors to make informed investment decisions.
+SmartCheck.gov provides tips, articles, and resources to help you make informed investment decisions.
 No matter what your investment strategy is, identifying and avoiding fraud is an essential key to success.
 Taking the time to learn the signs can save you years of regret over losses to fraud.

 Here are some red flags to look for when considering an investment or trading opportunity that involve futures or options on futures: